How to write an invoice in 5 simple steps (2024)

 4. Take legal action: If the customer refuses to pay the invoice, you can consider taking legal action.
 This may involve hiring a lawyer or taking the customer to small claims court.

-By following these steps, you can help ensure that you get paid on time and avoid any issues with your cash flow.
+By following these steps, you can help ensure that you get paid on time and avoid issues with your cash flow.

 See also: The ultimate guide to liquidity and cash flow

 • Set clear payment terms: Specify the due date for payment and any late fees that may be applied.
-You may also want to include information about your preferred methods of payment, such as electronic bank transfer or credit card.
+You might also want to include information about your preferred methods of payment, such as electronic bank transfer or credit card.

 By following these best practices, you can improve your chances of getting paid on time and streamline your invoicing process.